FelipeRenault/ModManager/README.md

 If you appreciate my work / music & you're in a particularly giving mood then feel free to support me on:

 [![Buy Coffee](https://github.com/Rykarix/ModManager/blob/master/.github/coffee.png)](https://ko-fi.com/rykari)

+# Disclaimer
+To any and all good python programmers out there, sorry for the messy spaghetti code.
+This is the first app I've ever written so please be nice.